-Are there Villas in Tonga?
+Are There Villas in Tonga?

 When looking for idyllic holiday accommodation, we all have our usual go-to: resorts, apartments, hotels or villas.
 But are there villas in Tonga?
-If you’re from New Zealand or Australia, you might expect a villa to be a large colonial building, while those from Europe might be more looking for a private hoilday home with a pool.
+If you’re from New Zealand or Australia, you might expect a villa to be a large colonial building, while those from Europe might be more looking for a private holiday home with a pool.
 We’ll help you choose the right one for you with this guide to finding a villa in Tonga.

-Quick Tips for Staying in a Villa in Tonga
+5 Tips for Staying in a Villa in Tonga

 - A “villa” in Tonga refers to accommodation in a colonial-style building, most of which can be found on the shores of Nuku’alofa